 Humidity can be increased by sealing the dehydrator to create a closed system and placing shallow trays of water in the oven to increase moisture, or injecting steam or a fine mist into the dehydrator.
 Using a humidity sensor to check levels throughout the lethality treatment is strongly advised.

 Once all steps have been taken to minimise pathogens, the drying stage can begin.
 Drying the meat is the final stage in the process from raw meat to jerky.
-The FSIS recommends that, as the meat for jerky is salted under refrigeration, it can be dried at a temperature of between 55 to 60°C (130 to 140 °F).
+The FSIS5 recommends that, as the meat for jerky is salted under refrigeration, it can be dried at a temperature of between 55 to 60°C (130 to 140 °F).

 The key is to achieve drying wherever there are bacteria which could spoil or make the product unsafe.
 For jerky, these bacteria may be on the surface or internally.

-Under Canadian guidelines, dried meat products like jerky are considered “shelf stable” and do not require refrigeration if the pH is 4.6 or less, regardless of final water activity, or the water activity is 0.85 or less, regardless of the final pH.
-Note, it you are planning on selling into the US, the FSIS Compliance Guideline for Meat and Poultry Jerky Produced by Small and Very Small Establishments recommend that dried meats such as jerky, must be dried to a water activity level of less than 0.75 aw to prevent microbial growth.
+Under Canadian guidelines, dried meat products like jerky are considered “shelf stable”3 and do not require refrigeration if the pH is 4.6 or less, regardless of final water activity, or the water activity is 0.85 or less, regardless of the final pH.
+Note, it you are planning on selling into the US, the FSIS Compliance Guideline for Meat and Poultry Jerky Produced by Small and Very Small Establishments5 recommend that dried meats such as jerky, must be dried to a water activity level of less than 0.75 aw to prevent microbial growth.
 Weight loss of the meat is a good indicator of water activity.

 The rate and amount of drying depends on factors such as: